Freepik: which plan removes the attribution requirement for downloads?

 What You Need:

-• An active paid plan: Premium, Premium+, Enterprise, or Teams at those tiers.
+• An active Premium, Premium+, Enterprise, or non‑Essential Teams plan for attribution-free, commercial-ready usage

 Expanded Explanation: